-When a client (or the individual with authority of the record) requests access to or a copy of their record, all Programs shall abide by applicable privacy laws and reasonably ensure the identity of the requestor before turning over client information.
+- When a client (or the individual with authority of the record) requests access to or a copy of their record, all Programs shall abide by applicable privacy laws and reasonably ensure the identity of the requestor before turning over client information.
 Remember that client requests for records are not the same as a request for records from a third party; different rules apply.
-County Programs shall follow the relevant ACO policies and procedures related to record requests (HHSA L-01).

-Contracted Programs may, but are not required, to use the HHSA Client Record Request Form (HHSA 23-01).
-If a Contracted Program chooses to use the HHSA form, it must replace the HHSA logo and contact information with its own and should also review the contents of the HHSA form to ensure it meets all applicable privacy requirements.
+County Programs shall follow the relevant ACO policies and procedures related to record requests (HHSA L-01). - Contracted Programs may, but are not required, to use the HHSA Client Record Request Form (HHSA 23-01).
+This form as well as other information regarding privacy policies and procedures can be located on the HHSA County Compliance Office Website- Privacy Policies, Procedures and Forms - If a Contracted Program chooses to use the HHSA form, it must replace the HHSA logo and contact information with its own and should also review the contents of the HHSA form to ensure it meets all applicable privacy requirements.
 Contracted programs may also use their own form so long as it complies with all applicable rules and regulations.
-Contracted Programs shall also have a Client Request for Records policy to ensure these requirements are followed by workforce members.
+Contracted Programs shall also have a Client Request for Records policy to ensure these requirements are followed by workforce members. - The BHP County and Contracted providers may only charge a reasonable fee which can only include costs for labor associated with copying, supplies, postage, or preparation of summary as agreed to by client.
+In any case, clients may not be charged more than \$.25/page for copies and \$.50/page for microfilm. - Client Requests to Multiple Legal Entities

-If the client request pertains to multiple legal entities, the Program that received the request should promptly inform the requestor of the contact information for those other entities so the requestor can make those subsequent requests.

-County or Contracted provider may deny a client's request for records provided that a licensed healthcare professional has determined that the access requested is reasonably likely to endanger the life or physical safety of the client or another person.
-The client must be given the right to have such denials reviewed by a licensed health care professional who is designated by the MHP to act as the reviewing official and who did not participate in the original denial.
-The MHP delegates the independent review to each contracted legal entity.
+- If the client request pertains to multiple legal entities, the Program that received the request should promptly inform the requestor of the contact information for those other entities so the requestor can make those subsequent requests. - Ocunty or Contracted provider may deny a client's request for records provided that a licensed healthcare professional has determined that the access requested is reasonably likely to endanger the life or physical safety of the client or another person.
+The client must be given the right to have such denials reviewed by a licensed health care professional who is designated by the BHP to act as the reviewing official and who did not participate in the original denial. - o The BHP delegates the independent review to each contracted legal entity.
 Each legal entity must provide or deny access in accordance with the determination of the reviewing official.
 Each contracted legal entity is required to have a policy and procedure that identifies the independent review process.